My City: Ubud, Bali, Indonesia

-Ubud is Bali´s culture heart, a traditional country town located in the cool mountains and one of those places where days can become weeks and weeks become months.
+Ubud is Bali´s urban heart, a traditional town located in the cool mountains and one of those places where days can become weeks and weeks become months.

 Where do you live?
 I own an apartment in Oslo, Norway I rent out so I can carry on traveling the world.

-Why I love Ubud: First of all I love the hindu culture.
-The streets of Ubud is decorated with beautiful and large ornaments that makes the busy streets quite different from anywhere else I have ever been.
+First of all I love the hindu culture.
+The streets of Ubud in Bali is decorated with beautiful and large ornaments.
 Outside shops and houses they put out small offerings to the Gods containing a piece of food, flowers and scented sticks that makes the streets of Ubud so cute and with a nice smell as well.
-The doorways has an unique architecture with straight stone or concrete walls on each side and is carved or decorated beautifully.
-The people are so nice and welcoming and the atmosphere is so relaxed.
-It has a good balance of city and nature, and the surroundings of this small city has lot`s to offer.
-Many travel here to do yoga and meditate and you can feel a sense of zen here indeed.
+Doorways have unique architecture with straight stone or concrete walls on each side and is carved or decorated beautifully.
+Locals are so nice and welcoming and the atmosphere is so relaxed.
+Many travel here to do yoga and meditate and to feel a sense of zen.

-Best of Ubud: Ubud is located almost in the centre of Bali making it an excellent origin to to what the Island has to offer.
-Here you can go to the amazing rice terraces, you can visit stunning waterfalls and climb volcanoes.
-You can eat vegetarian, vegan, local and western foods.
-There are countless tempels to see, a monkey forrest that can not be missed and a stunning countryside with is great to explore on a bike or a scooter.
+Best of Ubud: Ubud is located almost in the centre of Bali making it an excellent origin to what the Island has to offer.
+Such as amazing rice terraces, you can visit stunning waterfalls and climb volcanoes.
+And eat vegetarian, vegan, local and western foods.
+Here are countless temples, a monkey forrest that can not be missed and a countryside to explore on bike or scooter.

-My favorite memory: Getting up in the middle of the night to climb Batour volcano.
-With head torches and good shoes the climb up is steep and challenging.
-You can barely see the path in front of you and you need some support from your group or guide along the way.
-Getting to the top is the best feeling and you get to watch the sunrise from above the clouds.
-I will never forget this experience.
+Getting up in the middle of the night to climb Batour volcano.
+With head torches and good shoes the way up is steep and challenging.
+You can barely see the path and you need some support from a guide along the way.
+Getting to the top and watch the sunrise from above the clouds, I will never forget.

 My favorite place to eat: I honestly don´t know since I have only been there for a few weeks and I can`t remember the name of the places I ate, but trip advisor is a guide I have been using a lot when I travel so much.

 What do you eat there?
-Indonesia has one of the most vibrant and colorful cuisines in the world and contains over 300 ethnic groups and foreign influence making it one of the most interesting cuisine for me.
-In Ubud itself, vegetarian and vegan food is most popular and it tastes amazing.
+Indonesia has one of the most vibrant and colorful cuisine and over 300 ethnic groups.
+Foreign influence makes the most interesting cuisine.
+In Ubud, vegetarian and vegan food is most popular and it taste amazing.

 Typical local food?
 Nasi Goreng, Soto and satay is very common and highly recommended by the locals.